-Make a list of items and documents that were damage or destroyed. ntact your local support organizations (see page 25).
+Make a list of items and documents that were damaged or destroyed. ntact your local support organizations (see page 25).
 If possible, restore utility services and repair or replace systems and devices (see page 10).
-Contact contractors through your insurance company: electrician;plumber;cleaning companies;etc. Keep receipts for any expenses in a safe place.
+Contact contractors through your insurance company: • electrician; • plumber; • cleaning companies; • etc etc. Keep receipts for any expenses in a safe place.
 Cancel or reschedule your appointments.